 On this page you can find the following:

 We pay grants for attending and achieving approved, higher level qualifications that are focused on the core construction skills needed across the industry.
+We support courses undertaken through distance learning and e-learning.
 Higher level qualifications include:

 - Higher National Certificates and Diplomas (HNCs and HNDs)

 These grants for long-period qualifications do not support apprenticeships.
 See Apprenticeship grants for details of available support.

 These grants are available to support directly employed staff on the payroll and all sub-contractors.

 As well as fulfilling our general Grants Scheme terms and conditions, you must be able to offer the appropriate level of work experience to the trainee, who should spend a minimum of 16 hours per week doing the job they are developing skills in.
 The pattern of working may be averaged over a four-week rolling period.

 If we’re not satisfied that you’re providing adequate training, we may reduce, withhold or reclaim the grant.

 You must also tell us immediately if your trainee leaves their training programme or employment.
 Failure to do so will result in action to recover overpayments.